-- SECTION 1 SUBDIVISION ARRANGEMENT

-- SECTION 2 COMPARTMENT ARRANGEMENT

-- SECTION 3 ACCESS ARRANGEMENT
+- SECTION 2 COMPARTMENT ARRANGEMENT - SECTION 3 ACCESS ARRANGEMENT which the length L{LL} is measured.

 Symbols used in chapter 2

-- $\label{eq:FPLL} FP{LL} : "forward freeboard perpendicular".
-The forward freeboard perpendicular is to be taken at the forward end the length L{LL} and is to coincide with the foreside of the stem on the waterline on which the length L{LL} is measured.$
+FP_LL : "forward freeboard perpendicular".
+The forward freeboard perpendicular is to be taken at the forward end the length L_LL and is to coincide with the foreside of the stem on the waterline on after end the length L{LL}.